GraphIt-DSL/graphit/graphit_eval/priority_graph_cgo2020_eval/readme.md

 ## Setup PriorityGraph
 PriorityGraph is implemented as an extension to GraphIt for supporting ordered parallelism as stated in the paper.
 You do **NOT** need any additional setup instruction other than setting up GraphIt.

 **Please first follow the [Getting Started Guide](https://github.com/GraphIt-DSL/graphit/blob/master/README.md ) to set up GraphIt.** .
+This guide  compile and test the correctness of a series of PriorityGraph algorithms.

 ## Examine the algorithm source files used in the paper
 The programs used in the paper (sssp_delta_stepping.gt, pppsp_delta_stepping, astar.gt, k_core.gt, and set_cover.gt) are stored in the `graphit/apps` directory.
 All PriorityGraph programs are just graphit programs with priority extensions.
 The rest of the evaluation guide will generate programs from these PriorityGraph / GraphIt programs.